A version of this story originally ran in January 2021.

 Matthews, a Phillies broadcaster after his playing career finished, is now retired and mostly out of the game.
 Although he hasn't gone back to Belize since his visit in '85, the memories still swirl around him.

-Once he gets the COVID-19 vaccine, "Sarge" plans to venture back to the country with his son, former big leaguer Gary Matthews Jr., or maybe with good buddy and current Astros manager Dusty Baker.
-He wants to do some fishing and drop off some more baseball equipment -- maybe to the kids of the kids he met in that friendly little plot of land he'd never heard of, but quickly fell in love with, decades ago.
+"Sarge" told MLB.com that he still had plans to venture back to the country with his son, former big leaguer Gary Matthews Jr., or maybe with good buddy and current Astros manager Dusty Baker.
+He wanted to do some fishing and drop off some more baseball equipment -- maybe to the kids of the kids he met in that friendly little plot of land he'd never heard of, but quickly fell in love with, decades ago.

 Let's hope there's another welcome party waiting for him.